 What is upper endoscopy?

 Upper endoscopy lets your doctor examine the lining of the upper part of your gastrointestinal tract, which includes the esophagus, stomach and duodenum (first portion of the small intestine).
-Your doctor will use a thin, flexible tube called an endoscope, which has its own lens and light source, and will view the images on a video monitor.
-You might hear your doctor or other medical staff refer to upper endoscopy as upper GI endoscopy, esophagogastroduodenoscopy (EGD) or panendoscopy.
+Your doctor will use a thin, flexible tube called an endoscope, which has its own camera lens and light source.
+This transmits the images to a video monitor.
+You might hear your doctor or other medical staff refer to upper endoscopy as upper GI endoscopy or esophagogastroduodenoscopy (EGD).

 Why is upper endoscopy done?

-Upper endoscopy helps your doctor evaluate symptoms of persistent upper abdominal pain, nausea, vomiting or difficulty swallowing.
-It's the best test for finding the cause of bleeding from the upper gastrointestinal tract.
-It's also more accurate than X-ray films for detecting inflammation, ulcers and tumors of the esophagus, stomach and duodenum.
+Upper endoscopy helps your doctor evaluate symptoms of upper abdominal pain, nausea, acid reflux, vomiting, difficulty swallowing, and other upper GI symptoms.
+It can also be used to identify the cause of bleeding from the upper gastrointestinal tract and to detect inflammation, ulcers and tumors of the esophagus, stomach and duodenum.

-Your doctor might use upper endoscopy to obtain a biopsy (small tissue samples).
-A biopsy helps your doctor distinguish between benign and malignant (cancerous) tissues.
-Remember, biopsies are taken for many reasons, and your doctor might order one even if he or she does not suspect cancer.
-For example, your doctor might use a biopsy to test for Helicobacter pylori, the bacterium that causes ulcers.
+Your doctor might use upper endoscopy to obtain a biopsy (small tissue sample).
+This typically does not cause any discomfort.
+A biopsy may help to distinguish between benign (not worrisome) and malignant (cancerous) tissues.
+Biopsies are taken for many reasons, even when cancer is not suspected.
+For example, your doctor might use a biopsy to test for Helicobacter pylori, a bacteria that can live in the stomach and cause ulcers.

 Your doctor might also use upper endoscopy to perform a cytology test, where he or she will introduce a small brush to collect cells for analysis.

 Upper endoscopy is also used to treat conditions of the upper gastrointestinal tract.
-Your doctor can pass instruments through the endoscope to directly treat many abnormalities - this will cause you little or no discomfort.
+Your doctor can pass instruments through the endoscope to directly treat many abnormalities.
 For example, your doctor might stretch (dilate) a narrowed area, remove polyps (usually benign growths) or treat bleeding.

 What preparations are required?